The University Library and Conference Center

 All are welcome to use the resources of the university library.
-To borrow library materials one must have a valid ID card; become a member of Friends of the ULM Library; or acquire a ULM Alumni Honorary Card.
+To borrow library materials one must have a valid ID card; be enrolled in a cooperative program offered by other institutions; become a member of Friends of the ULM Library; or acquire a ULM Alumni Honorary Card.

-Director: Cynthia Robertson, Interim Dean of the ULM Library
+Director: Don Smith, Dean of the ULM Library

 Contact: (318) 342-1050

 Centers, Institutes, and Clinics

 The Center for Business and Economic Research functions to stimulate research activities of the faculty and to serve the business and industrial populace of northeast Louisiana in solving the business and economic problems of the area.
 The center gathers, analyzes, interprets, and disseminates statistical information resulting from investigations of potential economic significance to the Northeast Louisiana area.

 Communication Resource Center

 The Communication Resource Center serves the Department of Communication by providing a space for the Speech and Debate Forum to hold forensic labs, department meetings, graduate comprehensive exams, and a library.
 Located in Stubbs Hall, Room 117, the Communication Resource Center is also used for instructional purposes, interviewing prospective candidates, and is reserved by other departments when other meeting places are unavailable.